 Can I Give My Dog Emetrol?
 Answer: Yes

-After a recovery, start your dog out on a very plain diet to help the stomach while it returns to normal.
-A mixture of boiled rice and chicken is a great simple meal choice.
+After a recovery, start your dog out on a plain diet to assist the stomach while it returns to normal.
+A mixture of boiled rice and chicken is a great and simple meal choice.
 Start by giving small amounts at regular intervals.

 Conclusion on Emetrol

 Liquid Emetrol is generally safe for dogs when used appropriately, but it isn’t a cure-all.
 Owners sometimes turn to this over-the-counter antiemetic for symptoms related to vomiting and it often does work.
 However, it isn’t great for motion sickness when compared to alternatives.
 Whatever your reason may be, confirm it with a vet and get accurate dosage with detailed instructions prior to use.